LiuYuancheng/NetworkConnDashboard/README.md

 - Report to the hub by using UDP [port 3001] or http [80]

 ##### monitor-Hub design

-The monitor hub run as shown in the below workflow:
+The monitor hub will run as shown in the below workflow:

 ```mermaid
 graph LR;